 Why the Franchisee Advocate?

-Over the course of my career to date I’ve had the opportunity to work with and for some amazing franchise companies as well as having been a franchisee myself.
+Over the course of my career to date I’ve had the opportunity to work with and for some fantastic franchise companies as well as having been a franchisee myself.
 It’s never ceased to amaze me how different many of these companies approached franchising.
 Some for the expansion alone, some for the money, and frankly some not knowing the why, how, and what their ultimate objectives and goals were.
-The latter being both mind boggling and very disconcerting.
+The latter is both mind-boggling and very disconcerting.

-Through it all what always concerned me the most was the potential Franchisee.
-The Franchisee that in many cases put all of their hard earned money on the table and made the decision with their hearts and not their head.
-So enthused by the “brand” or what the concept was selling they failed to do the homework necessary as well as bringing on a team of experts such as a well informed Franchise Lawyer, an Accountant familiar with Franchising, and finally someone to assist with the research and due diligence necessary so that they could make an informed decision.
+Through it all, what always concerned me the most was the potential Franchisee.
+The Franchisee in many cases put all of their hard-earned money on the table and made the decision with their hearts and not their head.
+So enthused by the “brand” or what the concept was selling they failed to do the homework necessary as well as bring on a team of experts such as a well informed Franchise Lawyer, an Accountant familiar with Franchising, and finally someone to assist with the research and due diligence necessary so that they could make an informed decision.

 Given the well over 4000 plus franchises being offered today, navigating and choosing which is the choice that provides the most promise for their return on investment, profitability, and a sound company is of paramount importance.
-This includes a well financed support infrastructure to lead the Franchisee to a sustainable and stable business.
-Of course this is providing that they, the Franchisee, also did their share of the work.
+This includes a well-financed support infrastructure to lead the Franchisee to a sustainable and stable business.
+Of course, this is provided that they, the Franchisees, also did their share of the work.

 The many organizations and individuals that say they advocate for the Franchisee are far and few in between if you really want to be honest about it.
 I’ve found that many who started out attempting to do the right thing simply wind up as lead generating web portals with a couple committees thrown in for good measure.
 There is seriously no “Grading” of franchisors and “Business Reviews” are sketchy at best.
 Even “Rankings” are simply solicitations for those on your subscriber list.
 The more extensive the list the higher the votes and rankings.